 - 8 in 10 U.S. churches now provide hybrid services, offering options for congregants to worship in-person or online (Hartford Institute for Religion Research)

-The point is, the hybrid model is here to stay.
-Let’s dive deeper into what a hybrid church looks like and cover some strategies to help you run an effective hybrid church in 2023.
+The point is, the hybrid church model is here to stay.
+So, let’s dive deeper into what a hybrid church looks like and cover some strategies to help you curate an engaging and impactful digital church experience.

 What is the Hybrid Church Model?